unbxd/search-JS-library/docs_new/gettingStarted/quickSetupOnLocal.md

 1. TOC
 {:toc}

-## Quick Integration with Unbxd Template
+## Quick Setup with Unbxd Template

 There are two ways in which you can quickly get up and running with our default template to try out our JS Library functionalities: